TRC has made the shortlist for the Rising Star Diversity Awards at this year's Glasgow awards!

 Question: What is rad?

-Answer: rad is a 10-month training programme, devised by TRC, where you will work full time with a TV production company in Scotland.
-You will be paid the Scottish Living Wage and will receive monthly training to help you learn about the role and working in TV.
-Find out more about the rad programme through the FAQs on this page.
+Answer: rad is a training programme devised by TRC.
+During rad, the trainees will work full time during a placement with a TV production company in Scotland.
+Trainees will be paid the Scottish Living Wage and will receive monthly training to learn more about being a researcher and working in TV.

 Question: Who are TRC?